How to Set Up the Right Click on an iMac or MacBook Computer

 What If You Don’t Like It?

-After setting up the right click on your Mac, if for some reason you feel you don’t like it, you can always go back into your System Preferences and switch it back to the way that it was before.
+After setting up the right click on your Mac, if for some reason you feel you don’t like it, you can always go back into your System Settings and switch it back to the way that it was before.

 Let me know in the comments below if this Mac tutorial helped you out.